 2. Measure the future cash flow expectations embedded in the stock price.
 See How Our Reverse DCF Model Works for details on our how we do that.

 Our models focus on quantifying the expectations for future cash flows embedded in the market price or any target price.

 Clients can also analyze expectations using multiple forecast scenarios.
 All of our models are pre-populated with forecasts based on consensus estimates wherever possible.

 Understanding the expectations for future cash flows embedded in stock prices is not possible with accounting data or any ratios (e.g. P/E, EBITDA, etc) based on accounting data.
-You need a dynamic discounted cash flow model to measure the expectations embedded in stock prices.

 For more details on how we find stocks with “low expectations” as well as super-high expectations, see Investment Strategy 101.